Sparrowill/cocktail-calculator/README.md

 | Generate Cocktail Menu | Produces a 'save' window for the Cocktail Menu.
 This is designed to go in a frame on a bar, or to be sent out to guests beforehand.|
 | Generate Shopping List | Produces a 'save' window for a <b> Client Friendly </b> Shopping List.
 This is designed to be used when we aren't charging for ingredients, but works equally well if we're buying them ourselves.|
 | Start Again|   Wipes all inputted data and loads a a fresh instance. of Cocktail Calculator. useful when you're inputting multiple clients|
+# Menu #
+The menu at the top of the main window allows you to access a copy of this user guide, as well as update various settings in the program.
+Costs and the maximum number of cocktails can be updated at ANY time throughout the process.
+Even after putting all details in!

 # Dev Contact #